antalvdb/olifant/README.md

-# Memory-based language modeling
+# Olifant: Memory-based language modeling

 This repository contains instructions and code to install, train and run memory-based LLMs.

 Looking for an LLM that is relatively eco-friendly?
-MBLMs rely on CPUs.
+Memory-based language models rely on CPUs.
 No GPUs or TPUs are required for training or inference.
-Training MBLMs is costly in terms of RAM, but not in terms of time or computing resources.
+Training memory-based language models is costly in terms of RAM, but not in terms of time or computing resources.
-Running an MBLM in autoregressive GPT-style mode also costs RAM, but still relies on CPUs and is reasonably fast as well, depending on the selected approximation of k-nearest neighbor classification.
+Running a memory-based language model in autoregressive GPT-style mode also costs RAM, but still relies on CPUs and is reasonably fast as well, depending on the selected approximation of k-nearest neighbor classification.

+*Olifant* is our implementation of memory-based language modeling; it is the Dutch word for elephant.
+To quote [Wikipedia](https://en.wikipedia.org/wiki/Elephant_cognition), "Most contemporary ethologists view the elephant as one of the world's most intelligent animals.
+Elephants manifest a wide variety of behaviors, including those associated with grief, learning, mimicry, playing, altruism, tool use, compassion, cooperation, self-awareness, memory, and communication."

 ## Installation

-MBLM relies on [python3-timbl](https://github.com/proycon/python-timbl) and the [TiMBL](https://github.com/LanguageMachines/timbl/) memory-based classification engine.
+*Olifant* relies on [python3-timbl](https://github.com/proycon/python-timbl) and the [TiMBL](https://github.com/LanguageMachines/timbl/) memory-based classification engine.

 For training, the command-line version of TiMBL is required.
 Install TiMBL on Debian/Ubuntu systems with